tuya/tuya-ble-mcu-sdk-arduino-library/README.md

 ## Important functions

-When you use this library for development with Arduino, you must add the header file `TuyaBLE.h` in your Arduino project.
+When you use this library for development with Arduino, you must add the header file `TuyaBLE.h` in your project.

-### 1. Initialization
+### Initialization

-Every product that is created on the Tuya IoT Platform will have a unique product ID (PID).
-The PID is associated with all information related to this product, including specific DP, app control panel, and delivery information.
+[Tuya IoT Development Platform](https://iot.tuya.com/) assigns each product a unique product ID (PID).
+The PID is associated with all information related to this product, including defined DPs, app control panel, and delivery information.

-In `unsigned char TuyaBLE::init(unsigned char *pid, unsigned char *mcu_ver)`, the PID is obtained after you create a product on the [Tuya IoT Platform](http://iot.tuya.com/?_source=bcd157afd1c16c931b7b44381c9fe884).
-The PID of a BLE product is typically 8 bytes.
-The `mcu_ver` parameter is the version number of the software.
-Pay attention to this parameter if you want to support OTA updates of the MCU.
+Take `unsigned char TuyaBLE::init(unsigned char *pid, unsigned char *mcu_ver)` as an example. `pid` can be obtained from the [Tuya IoT Development Platform](https://iot.tuya.com/pmg/solution) by creating a product.
+For Bluetooth products, the PID is an 8-digit alphanumeric code. `mcu_ver` represents the MCU version number that an OTA update relies on.

 > **Note**: The current version of the library does not support the OTA feature.

 ```c